faraz9993/All_EIC_DevOps_Training/Day_34_Task.md

 ### In this task, I have installed kubeadm using 2 EC2 instances.
 ### For control plane, I have used t2.medium and for data plane I have used t2.micro.
-### The commands I ran on control plane are as below:
+### The commands, I ran on control plane are as below:

 ```
 sudo apt-get update